Ask an Explorer

 (top)

-Questions from: Linda Daugherty's students from Portland Community College
+Questions from: Linda Daugherty's students, Portland Community College

 What is the most dangerous thing you encounter on the ship?

 The ship's decks are jam packed with equipment for data collecting, cranes, and storage containers.
 So by far, being out on deck is most dangerous.
-There are cables and winches that a person could easily get caught in when in operation, and lose a finger or arm, or get pulled overboard, or get pinned and crushed between the hoisted object and other stationary objects.
+There are cables and winches in operation that a person could easily get caught in, and lose a finger or arm, or get pulled overboard, or get pinned and crushed between the hoisted object and other stationary objects.
 Experienced crew are good at pointing out hazards to help the less experienced sailors (like me) keep from getting injured.
 So undersea volcanoes are not the most dangerous things out here!
 Good question.

 It all comes down to plate tectonics.
 The Pacific plate experiences sea-floor spreading at the mid-ocean ridges, and as it grows and moves, it interacts with continental plates at its borders.
-The edge of the Pacific plate makes up this "ring" of fire.
-In many of those convergences, because the Pacific plate is denser than the continental plates, it is subducted (goes under) those plates.
-Where this occurs, crust from the Pacific plate will oftentimes melt and pressure will cause it to force its way up through the continental plate as molten rock.
-A near example to you is the Cascade mountain range, of which Mt.
+The edge of the Pacific plate makes up this "ring."
+In many of those convergences, be the Pacific plate is denser than the continental plates, and it is subducted (goes under) those plates.
+Where this occurs, crust from the Pacific plate will often melt and pressure will cause it to force its way up through the continental plate as molten rock.
+An example near you is the Cascade mountain range, of which Mt.
 Saint Helens is a part.

 How are the volcanoes going to affect us?

 This is a question that scientists have posed for hundreds of years.
 The answer is largely unknown, because volcanic behavior is not predictable.
 Right now, volcanoes may not directly affect an individual, unless that person lives near one.
 Ask the Italians of Pompeii how Mt.
 Vesuvius affected them, or the Filipinos close to Mt.
 Pinatubo.
-Life and death.
-But their effects on the environment and thus the overall health of the planet is being widely studied: Do they have a great impact on global warming?
+It boiled down to life and death.
+But their effects on the environment and thus the overall health of the planet is being widely studied: Do volcanoes have a great impact on global warming?
 What amount of particulates do they pump into the atmosphere?
 We know that volcanoes impact the environment a great deal when they are active.
-But there are many unanswered questions, that is why your question is so good.
+But there are many unanswered questions, which is why your question is so good.

 Do you take the crabs and lobsters back to dissect them?

 Drs.
-Tunnicliffe and Dower, biologists, will be taking many animal specimens back to their labs to dissect and study, including those mentioned and snails, shrimp, worms and fish.
-Verena Tunnicliffe will be checking the contents of their stomachs, but also will do chemical analysis of their tissues to find out the organism's place in the vent community.
-Are they growing and gardening bacteria symbiotically, are they secondary consumers, or do they feed on both the chemosynthetic and photosynthetic products?
+Tunnicliffe and Dower, biologists, will be taking many animal specimens back to their labs to dissect and study, including those you mentioned along with snails, shrimp, worms, and fish.
+Verena Tunnicliffe will be checking the contents of their stomachs, and she will also do chemical analysis of their tissues to find out the organism's place in the vent community.
+Are they growing and "gardening" bacteria symbiotically, are they secondary consumers, or do they feed on both the chemosynthetic and photosynthetic products?
 These are just some of the questions that these samples will help to answer.

 Can you eat these types of lobster and shrimp?